ErinMorelli/em-beer-manager/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Manage your beers with WordPress.
-Integrates simply with Untappd beer checki-ns.
+Integrates simply with Untappd beer check-ins.
 Great for everyone from home brewers to professional breweries!

 == Description ==